User interface See Tickets: Mobile site revamp

 Homescreen

-The home screen was designed into different sections to allow users to filter and easily search.
-You could search for a Date range, Location or Event type.
-Changing these filters updated the results on the homepage accordingly.
+The homescreen was designed into different sections to allow users to filter and easily search.
+Users could search for a date range, location or event type.

-Filtering & Search results
+Filtering and search results

 To help users narrow down their search results, we added the ability to search a specific date range, events happening on that day, the following day, or coming up at the weekend.